alttch/eva3/doc/extensions.rst

 ***************

-There are several different ways to extend EVA ICS functionality, each one is proffered for the certain tasks.
+There are several different ways to extend EVA ICS functionality, each one is preferred for the certain tasks.

 I/O
 ===